zhenga8533/bbvw-wiki/docs/index.md

 !!! note

     This site is fanmade!
 Much of the data in the Pokemon doc-pages was made by parsing through documents found from the official ROM hacks.
-Specific Pokémon information was fetched from [PokéAPI](https://pokeapi.co/) using my personal [parser](https://github.com/zhenga8533/pokeapi-parser/tree/v1).
+Specific Pokémon information was fetched from [PokéAPI](https://pokeapi.co/) using a [parser](https://github.com/zhenga8533/pokeapi-parser/tree/v1).

 !!! warning

-    This site is not a viable source for the [Classic](https://zhenga8533.github.io/bbvw-wiki/getting_started/patching_guide/) version of this rom hack.
-It is recommended to play the [Full](https://zhenga8533.github.io/bbvw-wiki/getting_started/patching_guide/) version of either ROM Hack!
+    This site is not a viable source for the [Classic](getting_started/patching_guide.md/) version of this rom hack.
+It is recommended to play the [Full](getting_started/patching_guide.md/) version of either ROM Hack for the full experience!

 ---